mrmohitg/myJavaWork/mycoolapp/ReadMe.txt

 * If you have web related components like @RestController, not created until requested
 * May not discover configuration issues until too late
 * Need to make sure you have enough memory for all beans once created

+Bean Scopes
+* Bean Scopes refer to the life cycle of a bean or How long does the bean live or how many instance are created for a bean and how is the bean shared.

+Scope			Description
+singleton		Create a single shared instance of the bean.
+Default scope. prototype		Creates a new bean instance for each container request. request			Scoped to an HTTP web request.
+Only used for web applications. session 		Scoped to an HTTP web session.
+Only used for web applications. application 	Scoped to a web application ServletContext.
+Only used for web applications. websocket		Scoped to a web socket.
+Only used for web applications.

+Default Scope of Spring Bean is Singleton

+What is Singleton?
+* Spring container creates only one instance of the bean, by default.
+It is cached in memory and all dependency injections for the bean will reference the same bean.